Expense Tracker for Self-Employed

 Expensify wants $5/user/month.
 Ramp requires a corporate card.
 QuickBooks charges $30/month for full features.
 These tools are built for companies with employees and finance departments.

 SparkReceipt is built for you — the freelancer, the 1099 contractor, the sole proprietor doing their own books.
-One flat price from $6.58/month.
-No per-user fees.
+Simple, transparent pricing — $16.65/month, billed annually.
 No corporate card required.
 Works with whatever bank account and credit card you already use.

 Mileage + Receipts + Expenses in One App